genestack/sdk/docs/source/setup.rst

 User config allow to store credentials for your account on local machine to establish :doc:`examples/connection` to server.

 Password stored in system secure storage (See https://pypi.python.org/pypi/keyring for more information).
-If system storage in not accessible it will ask your permission to store password as plain text.
+If system storage is not accessible it will ask your permission to store password as plain text.

 This data is not synchronized with server, if you change password on server you need to change it here too.